vanus-labs/docs/content/introduction/concepts.md

 ### Transformer

-The transformer is a feature that allows for the modification of data from a CloudEvent before it is sent to the Sink connector.
+The transformer is a feature that allows for the modification of data from a CloudEvent before it is sent to the Sink.

 - **Function** : Functions are pre-built methods that perform certain actions in Vanus Transformer and are group into categories(strings, mathematical, etc).
 Actions that can be performed include concatenation of strings, capitalization of sentence, etc.
 - **Define** : Define is a parameter used to create variable.
 Variables such as source of the event, date, etc.
-- **Template** : Template refers to a predefined format for data that is being sent to the Sink connector.
+- **Template** : Template refers to a predefined format user can set for data that is being sent to the Sink.
 It's created using variables derieved from the attributes and data of a CloudEvent.

 ### Sink